hcyuser/Tech-Notes/adonisjs-orm-harnessing-computed-columns-in-lucid-orm-models.md

 // Temporary internal column
 private internalTemp: string | null = null;

-// Output virtual column
+// Output computed column
 @computed()
-get virtualColumn(): string | null {
+get outputColumn(): string | null {
   return this.internalTemp;
 }
 ```
-### Step 2: Compute the Virtual Column in Lifecycle Hooks
+### Step 2: Compute the Computed Column in Lifecycle Hooks
-Use AdonisJS lifecycle hooks to invoke the computation logic for the virtual column at appropriate stages.
+Use AdonisJS lifecycle hooks to invoke the computation logic for the internal column at appropriate stages.
 ```
 @afterFind()
 @afterSave()